Error Knowledge Base npm EJSONPARSE

 Retry npm install.

-How npm executes the command
+How npm validates the command before it runs

 github.com/npm/cli/blob/417daa72b09c5129e7390cd12743ef31bf3ddb83/lib/commands/ls.js